 How to Weave in Ends in Crochet - Tutorial Ten

-Learn how to weave in ends in crochet to completely finish your crochet project.
-You might be wondering if this is really necessary and whether you can get away with not doing it.
+Weaving in ends in crochet can be a real pain.
+There’s nothing like finally getting to the end of our projects only to realised we’ve not quite finished yet and we still need to weave in a million ends.
+You might be wondering if it’s actually really necessary and whether we can get away with not doing it.
 You’re not alone in your thinking :)

-I’ve created a quick video tutorial which you can see below or you can head to the written descriptions below if you prefer to read through them instead.
+I’ve created a quick video tutorial which you can see below or you can head to the written descriptions further down if you prefer to read through them instead.

 Don’t forget to subscribe to my YouTube channel to get instant updates on new videos or the mailing list to get a reminder email for new crochet tutorials.